edap/poster/README.md

 ```

 To specify a different source directory as the current direcotry, a different destination directory as the current one, and a logfile, do as follow.
-`gomerger dest_dir=/home/username/dest source_dir=/home/username/source log_file=/home/username/my.log`
+`poster dest_dir=/home/username/dest source_dir=/home/username/source log_file=/home/username/my.log`

 ##Installation
-Assuming that you have the go toolchain installed, download the package with `go get github.com/edapx/gomerger` and install it moving in the downloaded folder and running `go install`.
+Assuming that you have the go toolchain installed, download the package with `go get github.com/edapx/poster` and install it moving in the downloaded folder and running `go install`.

 ## TODO